 • Issue type: select "Linguistic", "Source Issue" or "Technical" accordingly.
 Most of the time this field will be already set.
 Only modify it if necessary.

 DQF: Linguistic Issue Categorization.
-In case suggestion was accepted You should select corresponding option.
+In case the suggestion is accepted, you should select corresponding option.

-The Suggestion ticket will contain the following fields that don't need to be updated by the Linguistic, but are important to check.
+The Suggestion ticket will contain the following fields that don't need to be updated by the Linguistic but are important to check.

 • Line: file line of the modified suggestion